Dominique Zinkpè: Biography

-Dominique Zinkpè, a self-taught artist, was born in Cotonou, Benin, in 1969.
-He began documenting his work at the library of the Centre Culturel Français, where he discovered a new cosmos and opened himself up to the world, when he was very young.
-In 1993, he had his first exhibition at the Chinese Cultural Center in Cotonou, where he was given "the status of Artist," as he likes to call it.
-In the same year, he was chosen to represent Benin at the Grapholies exhibition in Abidjan, where he was awarded the Young African Talent Award.
+Dominique Zinkpè was born in Cotonou, Benin, in 1969.
+He taught himself how to draw when he was young.
+His work was first logged at the Centre Culturel Français early in his career.
+Zinkpè's first exhibition was at the Chinese Cultural Center in Cotonou, and others awarded him "the status of Artist."
+He also represented Benin at the Grapholies exhibition in Abidjan, Ivory Coast.

 Career

 Dominique specializes in plastic writing and works with a variety of media (installation, drawing, painting, sculpture, video).
-His work frequently confronts, occasionally highlights, and condemns.
 Zinkpè's paintings are inspired by his surroundings and the circumstances in which he finds himself.
-Zinkpè's paintings follow winding courses in which the protagonists, who are halfway between human and animal, evoke games of power, disguise, or sex, alluding to our own human comedy.
+Zinkpè's paintings follow winding courses in which the protagonists, who are halfway between human and animal, evoke games of power, disguise, or sex, alluding to human comedy.
 On the canvas, he has a distinct style that is intimate, strong, and provocative.
 His sculptures are often made of coiled burlap or miniature merged wooden figurines.